unzew/apostles/charter.md

 ### 1. Loss of Membership

-Members of the Order of the Apostles are members for life.
-However, the following exceptions can result in loss of membership in the Order.
+Members of the Order of the Apostles remain members so long as they are active within the Order.
+That said, loss of membership may occur due to the following:
   * a.
-Repeated failure to attended activities without proper notification.
+A member may resign from the Order by turning their pauldron into the Speaker or Vice Speaker.
   * b.
-Breaking of the aforementioned rules.
+If a member is found guilty of violating any of the rules defined in section I of the By-Laws, they will receive a written warning.
+After a second, and each subsequent, written warning, the council may vote to remove a member from the Order.
   * c.
-Voluntary resignation.

-**note** If a member is found guilty of the above, they will receive one verbal warning and  one written warning, after which the council reserves the right to repeal membership by a vote of the majority.
+A member may be removed from the Order by a GM for any reason.

 ### 2. Meetings Etiquette